 An isolation device is required and should be placed at the PCC.
 It can be a pole top switch, load-break disconnect, etc., depending on the electrical system configuration.
-The isolation device shall meet the following requirements:
+The isolation device shall meet the following requirements.

-- Must be approved for use on the Consumers Energy electric system. - Must comply with current relevant ANSI and/or IEEE Standards. - Must have load break capability, unless used in series with a three-phase interrupting device. - Must be rated for the application. - Must be a blade style, visible-open, single input and single output, operable, and accessible by Consumers Energy (24 hours a day, 7 days a week). - The isolation device will be used as a protective tagging point.
+- Must be approved for use on the Consumers Energy electric system. - Must comply with current relevant ANSI and/or IEEE Standards. - Must have load break capability, unless used in series with a three-phase interrupting device. - Must be rated for the application. - Must be always operable and accessible by Consumers Energy (24 hours a day, 7 days a week). - The isolation device will be used as a protective tagging point.
 The device must have visible open break provisions for padlocking in the open position, and it must be gang operated.
 If the device has automatic operation, the controls must be located remote from the device. - Must be clearly marked to include signage per the National Electrical Code (NEC), as applicable.